HRSINGAPORE Community Discussions

 There are many considerations:

-- Is the illness classified as prolonged illness?
+- Is the illness classified as a prolonged illness?

 - Is the employee workmen hence protected under Employment Act?